 In this session, we explore spiraling and folding as unique opportunities for experiencing the interrelationship of prana and apana.
 We learn to find the apanic ground of support in these forms and then to unfold their pranic elements outward from there.
 Through these exploration, we awaken the organic undulations of the internal breath through the spine.

 In the Siva cycle, the Goddess violently withdrawals from Siva whenever he reduces her to a concept, but she always returns in another form.
 Siva has trouble recognizing her at first, but he soon comes around, and their reunions always renew their relationship.
 In this session, we study this element of the Siva cycle as an allegory for the fluctuations of our own experience, and for our ability to recognize the presence of the sublime.

 Purple Valley Yoga Centre

 Purple Valley Yoga Centre is located in a peaceful valley in Assagao, North Goa, between the Arabian Sea at Anjuna beach and the small market town of Mapusa.
-Set in landscaped tropical gardens, there are communal areas for eating and relaxing and private spaces for contemplation and meditation.
-It is quiet and safe, and the ideal place for a yoga retreat.
+Set in landscaped tropical gardens, the center is quiet and safe, and the ideal place for a yoga retreat.
+There are communal areas for eating and relaxing and private spaces for contemplation and meditation.
+The morning walk to the shala is through tropical gardens, with the sun rising over the field of palm trees and the birds and cicadas singing.
+The shala itself is an inspiring and tranquil place to deepen into your practice.